sergioantelo/message-store/README.md

 # message-store
-Store of messages with ether transfers between the accounts.
+Store of messages with ether transfers between accounts.